tomyoung903/FusedChat/README.md

 # Notice

-More details on the dataset and the code are set to release very soon.
+More details on the dataset and the code are set to be released very soon.

 # References
 ```